 Constant Contact offers a free trial.
 Paid plans start at $20 per month for up to 500 subscribers or $45 per month for their email plus plan if you want to add their email automation features.
 If you have 10,000 subscribers and no need for automation features, you’ll pay $95 per month.

 Similar to Constant Contact, iContact is another email marketing platform that has been around since the early days.
 They also have an easy-to-use email builder that doesn’t require any coding knowledge.
 They offer basic automation features such as the ability to send a full welcome campaign to new subscribers.
 One additional feature is their premier services team, which provides strategic one-on-one advice to help with list maintenance, email design, deliverability, and segmentation.

 iContact offers a free, 30-day trial.
-Their paid plans start at $14 per month for 500 subscribers and unlimited emails.
-If you have around 10,000 subscribers, it costs $79 per month, which is a lot cheaper than many of the other options in this post.
+Their paid plans start at $15 per month ($12.75 if purchased annually) for 500 subscribers and unlimited emails.
+If you have around 10,000 subscribers, it costs $89 per month ($75.65 if purchased annually), which is a lot cheaper than many of the other options in this post.

 AWeber has been around for more than 20 years and mainly caters to online entrepreneurs and small businesses with a small but loyal list of subscribers (i.e., less than 10,000 subscribers).
 They have dozens of email templates, an easy-to-use email builder, analytics, basic automation features, built-in A/B testing, and even support accelerated mobile pages (AMP).
 They also have 24-7 support, which is all done in-house at their Pennsylvania office.

 Like iContact, AWeber offers a free, 30-day trial.
 Afterward, the cost is $19 per month for 500 subscribers and $149 per month for 25,000 subscribers.